ethan-reinsborough/Capstone-Project/README.md

 # Android

 Employee list with department filter.
-Calling and email features, information is obtain by using desktop API to interact with database.
+Calling and email features, information is obtained by using desktop API to interact with database.